lyodine/evokit/CONTRIBUTING.md

 |build: | Change build system, change external dependencies |
 |meta: | Work that does not fall into the categories above |

 Optionally, suffix the label with the component that is changed.
-For breaking changes, append an exclaimation mark `!` to the component.
+For breaking changes, append an exclamation mark `!` to the component.

 Optionally, suffix the label with an issue ID.